ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 # Generation

-When generating text during inference using a pretrained or fine-tuned LLM, you may often want to control the generation process, such as how many new tokens to produce, which tokens to exclude, or how diverse you want the generated text to be.
+When generating text during inference using a pretrained or fine-tuned LLM, you may often want to control the generation process, such as what token decoding strategy to use, how many new tokens to produce, which tokens to exclude, or how diverse you want the generated text to be.
 All of these can be controlled through the `generation` config in Ludwig.

 While Ludwig sets predefined default values for most of these parameters, some of the most useful parameters to control the generation process are: